himmAllRight/himmAllRight-source/content/post/ansible-quickstart.md

 With the `package` variable set, lets create the tasks.
-To demonstrate including other files in the `main.yml`, I'm going to be overly-complicated and extract our `ping` task to its own file, and then include it in the `main.yaml`.
+To demonstrate including other files in the `main.yml`, I'm going to be overly-complicated and extract our `ping` task into its own file, and then include it in the `main.yaml`.

 So first, `roles/install-htop/tasks/ping.yaml`